cpurules/rtdocs-nhse/docs/basics/item-editor.rst

 The item editor has several fields:

-1. **Item Name** - this is an unlabeled dropdown, but is self explanatory
+#. **Item Name** - this is an unlabeled dropdown, but is self explanatory
-2. **DIY Recipe** - if you set **Item Name** to "DIY recipe" this dropdown will appear.
-It is also unlabeled, but self explanatory
+#. **DIY Recipe** - this is an unlabeled dropdown, but is self explanatory

+   * This dropdown will only appear if **Item Name** is set to 'DIY recipe'

-3. **Count** - the item count has two distinct meanings:
+#. **Count** - the item count has two distinct meanings:

    * For **stackable** items (materials, Nook Miles Tickets, ...) the count is the stack size **minus one**

      * This means that for a stack of 10 NMTs, you would set count to 9.
 For 1 item, you would set count to 0
      * If you try to set count higher than it can go for a certain item (e.g. 99 NMTs) then in-game you will only have 1

    * For **non-stackable items with variations** (furniture, clothing, ...) the count is the index of the variations

      * NHSE may or may not tell you what variety corresponding to the count value
      * You can use either VillagerDB or the ACNH Data Spreadsheet to figure out which variation is which count value

-4. **Uses** - the number of times the item has been used.
-This field should *only* be used for breakable tools
+#. **Uses** - the number of times the item has been used

+   * This field should *only* be used for breakable tools

-5. **Flag0** - the first flag for the item.
-For the purposes of basic item editing, this should be left as 0
+#. **Flag0** - the first flag for the item

+   * For the purposes of basic item editing, this should be left as 0

-6. **Flag1** - the second flag for the item.
-For the purposes of basic item editing, this should be left as 0.
+#. **Flag1** - the second flag for the item

+   * For the purposes of basic item editing, this should be left as 0
    * This option may disappear after selecting an item name

-7. **Wrapped** - this checkbox may appear after selecting an item, and indicates whether or not the item is wrapped
+#. **Wrapped** - indicates whether or not the item is wrapped

+   * This checkbox only appears after selecting certain items

-8. **Wrapping Type** - this dropdown appears after checking the **Wrapped** option and indicates how it is wrapped (present or paper)
+#. **Wrapping Type** - indicates how the item is wrapped (present, paper, or delivery)

+   * This dropdown only appears after **Wrapped** is checked
+   * The meaning of 'delivery' is not currently known

+#. **Wrapping Color** - indicates the color of the wrapping paper

-9. **Wrapping Color** - this dropdown appears if **Wrapped** is checked and **Wrapping Type** is set to 'WrappingPaper' and indicates the color of the wrapping paper
+   * This dropdown only appears if **Wrapped** is checked and **Wrapping Type** is set to 'WrappingPaper'

-10. **Show Item Name** - this checkbox appears after checking the **Wrapped** option, presumably shows the item name before it is unwrapped
+#. **Show Item Name** - *presumably* shows the item name before it is unwrapped

+   * Needs confirmation/testing
+   * This dropdown only appears if **Wrapped** is checked